 Travel gets in your blood, and no matter what is going on in the world, those of us that love to explore the world will find ways to do it!
 I’m an avid international traveler, but COVID-19 has put a stop to that since March of 2020.
-As we start to come out of this pandemic, I feel the urge to explore again.
+As we continue to deal with this pandemic, I feel the urge to explore again with excellent protocols put in place.
 This time, I am trying a different travel experience – traveling domestically within the United States.
 As of July 1, much of the world is still not open for tourism for health reasons, and of course, to protect all of us.
 There are many new protocols in place, like no housekeeping service while staying in a hotel, limiting capacity to allow for personal distancing, and wearing masks on flights, just to list a few.
 But there is one “Safe Escape” experience we can still have – rail vacations around the USA.
 Just like a road trip, but without the hassle of driving or locating open restaurants, sanitized restrooms, or aggravations on the road.
 On a train trip, you just sit back and watch the world go by.

 My husband and I decided to try a rail trip from Atlanta.
 We hopped on Amtrak for a four day, three night trip to New Orleans on the Southern Crescent.
 We arrived at the station 30 minutes before the train departure and sat in a respectable lounge that had marked off seats to allow for personal distancing.
 The staff met us at the entrance to the station and made sure we were on the approved list of travelers for the day.
 No need to go through those crazy airport security lines.
 Check-in was easy and informative.
 Once we headed to our train car, we were directed to our seats.
 This particular Amtrak package included an upgrade to a roomette.
 This way we could self-isolate in our small cabin, close the door, and only go out to stretch our legs.
 The roomette was equipped with a toilet, which was a nice surprise, as again, we didn’t need to share a community restroom.
 There are also standard train cars with seating and larger sleeper rooms.
 We chose the middle of the three options offered.